Poker Rules

 Bluffing: Bluffing is a powerful tool in poker, but it should be used sparingly and with caution.
 A well-timed bluff can be the difference between winning and losing a hand.

-Emotion Control: Keeping your emotions in check is crucial in poker, as it allows you to make rational decisions and avoid tilt (a state of mental or emotional confusion often marked by reckless behavior)
+Emotion Control: Keeping your emotions in check is crucial in poker, as it allows you to make rational decisions and avoid tilt (a state of mental or emotional confusion often marked by reckless behaviour).

-Just like Poker, you can learn to play other popular games like Teen Patti, Call break, Ludo, etc online easily.
+Just like poker, you can learn to play other popular games like Teen Patti, Call Break, Ludo, etc online easily.

 What Are Hole Cards?

-In poker, hole cards are the face-down cards that are dealt to each player.
+In poker, hole cards are the face-down cards dealt to each player.
 These cards are only visible to the individual player and are used in combination with the community cards to make the best possible hand.

 What are Community Cards?